 - All private roads with existing structures

-For everyone who initially subscribes to the service, there will no requirement to provide any additional equipment or pay any other charges other than the millage and monthly service fees.
-Monthly service fees will be between $35 and $45 for 100mbs speed and no data cap.
-After completing this initial phase of implementation we will have to agree upon a fee structure for equipment and attaching to the network for new subscribers.
+For everyone who initially subscribes to the service, there will be no requirement to provide any additional equipment or pay any other charges other than the millage and monthly service fees.

 A managed wireless router will be available to subscribers for an additional modest monthly fee.
 Subscribers may choose to use their own wireless router.